By Dr. Natasha Turner ND

 Adiponectin seems too good to be true!
 Essentially, it’s a hormone that burns fat.
 That’s not all.
 In some animal testing models, this fat-burning advantage appeared without a related increase in hunger.
 Adiponectin is produced in—and sent out from— our fat cells, where it helps us lose fat by improving our insulin sensitivity.
 Think of adiponectin as the fat factor that ironically leads to its own demise: it’s produced by your fat, but also helps to burn it up!
 Here are my top eight ways to give your adiponectin a boost, just in time for bikini season.

 How to Increase Your Adiponectin

 1.Give Your Body an Oil Change

 Amazingly, researchers have found that an intake of monounsaturated fats such as fish oil, boosts levels of adiponectin by 14 to 60 per cent.
 And even better news: these fats are the tastiest fats to eat!
 They include avocados, nuts, olives and olive oil.
 Safflower oil has also been shown to trigger the production of adiponectin.
 I recommend getting your health-promoting dose of this oil by consuming 4 capsules per day of conjugated linoleic acid (CLA) derived from safflower oil.
-Check out Clear CLA; it’s the most effective form of CLA I have found to date.
-Pureform Omega is also an excellent plant based omega or Clear Omega is our top-selling fish oil.
+Pureform Omega is also an excellent plant based omega or Marine-Based Omega 3’s is our top-selling fish oil.